LoganMorof/ethchi-docs/docs/intro.md

 Anyone interested in decentralized technology is welcome, including developers, creatives, business leaders, students, and enthusiasts from all walks of life.
 Our community is diverse, inclusive, and open to all.

 ### How can I participate in ETHChicago?
 There are several ways you can participate in ETHChicago: as a volunteer, partner, speaker, mentor, or attendee.
-Detailed information on how to get involved in each role can be found in the Contributing section.
+Our website is a great starting point but also feel free to checkout forum.ethchicago.xyz or contact us directly on Twitter or at ecosystem@ethchicago.xyz

 ### Will there be bounties?
 Yes, there will be bounties for hackathon participants.
 Details will be announced closer to the event.